thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/3_mosaic/1_millefiori/cat-91.md

 ## Description

-The bowl has a flaring lip, conical, cyma recta body, and flat bottom; stands on a tall, circular ring-base, formed by a single revolt of an applied coil of glass.
+The bowl has a flaring lip; conical, cyma recta body; and flat bottom.
+It stands on a tall, circular ring-base formed by a single revolution of an applied coil of glass.

-The vessel is made of discoid mosaic tesserae, with florets of the following types:

-A central red rod surrounded by a layer of translucent green with ten yellow rods in it.

-A central red rod surrounded by a spiraling layer of almost two revolts of trapezoidal translucent green compartments outlined in yellow, which is surrounded in a purple layer.
+The vessel is made of discoid mosaic tesserae, with florets of the following types: (1) a central red rod surrounded by a layer of translucent green with ten yellow rods in it; (2) a central red rod surrounded by a spiraling layer of almost two revolutions of trapezoidal translucent green compartments outlined in yellow, which is surrounded in turn by a purple layer.
 The coil of the base is ribbon mosaic comprising parallel layers of yellow and greenish glass.

 ## Comments and Comparanda